erwanm/tdc-tools/docs/umls-mesh-utilities/index.md

-## `add-term-from-umls.py`: map a concept id to its corresponding term and semantic group
+## Map a concept id to its corresponding term and semantic group

 Reads a list of input tsv files with a concept id column (either a UMLS CUI id or a MeSH descriptor) from STDIN and maps the id to a term using the UMLS data.
 For each input file `f` an output file `f.suffix` is created with an additional term column.